asbjornu/asbjornu/README.md

 # Asbjørn Ulsberg

-Hi, I'm Asbjørn Ulsberg and I've been programming professionally for more than 20 years and as a hobby for more than 30.
+Hi, I'm [Asbjørn Ulsberg][asbjornu] and I've been programming professionally for more than 20 years and as a hobby for more than 30.
 I have a passion for software architecture and spend a lot of time thinking about modeling and naming things.
 The web has always been close to my heart, so I spend time in IETF and W3C working groups to make it better.

 When I'm not working, I enjoy spending time with my wife and daughter as well as participating in the [demoscene] and making music with my alter ego [Bitbear].
 I